 - Scaling your business is quick.

 Every entrepreneur wants their business to be successful, and when that happens, you want to double down on it.
-Eventually, you’ll find that you need to scale up your operations to meet customer demand, or you’ll end up missing out on potential sales.
+But, eventually, you’ll find that you need to scale up your operations to meet customer demand, or you’ll end up missing out on potential sales.

 Now, when you’re running a retail store, a lot goes into scaling your business.
 You’ll need a larger store, more space for storage, more products from your suppliers, more sales staff…the list goes on.
 It can end up being a lengthy process, and during that time, your business growth might stagnate.